Python-SIP/sip/sphinx/annotations.rst

 Mapped Type Annotations
 -----------------------

+.. mapped-type-annotation:: API

+    .. versionadded:: 4.9

+    This API range annotation is used to specify an API and corresponding range of version numbers that the mapped type is enabled for.

+    See :ref:`ref-incompat-apis` for more detail.

 .. mapped-type-annotation:: NoRelease

     This boolean annotation is used to specify that the mapped type does not